scottgoering/HeaterMeter-wiki/HeaterMeter-4.3-Hardware.md

 * EAGLE 5 schematic and board
 * DorkBot/OSH Park cam job or cam output.
 Use cam output if you just want a board made with no modifications

-**Quick and Easy**: Mouser parts.
-Does not include thermocouple or DigiKey-only parts 1xSocket.
-Alternatively, HeaterMeter kits are available from the HeaterMeter store which include all the Mouser and Digikey parts as well as a PCB.
+**Quick and Easy**: Mouser [base parts](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=73e9cd6ae8) and [LCD/button parts](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=XXX) and [thermocouple parts](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=dc304d0fab).
+Alternatively, HeaterMeter kits are available from the HeaterMeter store which include all relevant parts as well as a PCB.

 ### Main Board
 |Qty|Value     |Device                |Parts|Link|